What Do Butterflies Eat?

 These are just a few examples, and there are numerous butterfly species, each with its specific host plants.
 These host plants are crucial for the survival and development of butterfly caterpillars, as they provide the necessary food and nutrients during the larval stage.
 The relationship between butterflies and their host plants is an example of coevolution, where both the butterflies and plants have adapted to rely on each other for their mutual benefit.

-Butterflies are known to feed on a wide variety of flowers.
+Butterflies are known to feed on nectar from a wide variety of flowers.
 They are attracted to flowers with certain characteristics, such as bright colors, sweet scents, and easily accessible nectar.
 Here are some examples of flowers that butterflies commonly feed on:

 - Butterfly Bush (Buddleja davidii): True to its name, this shrub is a favorite of many butterfly species.
 It produces clusters of small, nectar-rich flowers that attract a wide range of butterflies.